Scroll down to learn more about our Vermont service area. Click the links to find a town's current real estate listings.

 Commercial and industrial areas have developed adjacent to the village center.
 Rolling wooded hills make this a winter playground for snowmobilers and scenic rides through Williamstown Gulch and back roads.

 In the summer, Lotus Lake is one of the most popular summer camps around, offering day and extended youth camps for children of all ages.

 Woodbury has long been known for its granite, of which more than five state capitol buildings were built.
-Today, Woodbury is home to several lakes, the Woodbury Town Forest, the Green Mountain Conservation, and the Buck Lake Wildlife Manageemnt Area. residents enjoy a plethora of hiking trails and rich and diversified mix of wildlife.
+Today, Woodbury is home to several lakes, the Woodbury Town Forest, the Green Mountain Conservation, and the Buck Lake Wildlife Management Area.
+Residents enjoy a plethora of hiking trails and a rich and diversified mix of wildlife.

 Worcester (pronounced Wooster) is nearly one-third state-owned Putnam Forest and includes beautiful Mount Hunger.
 If you like to hike this is one to climb.
 Route 12 tracks the North Branch of the Winooski as it flows from Elmore toward Wrightsville Reservoir in Middlesex and beyond.
 Worcester Village is the site of LBJ’s general store, a popular meeting spot.
 The Doty Elementary School (K-6) can also be found in the village.
 Worcester is the northernmost town in the U-32 School District.